eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-03/deliverable-03B/README.md

 **Note**: User-specific changes will need to be made before this `main.tf` is usable.

 ### Providers
+The first two blocks of `main.tf` describe the provider Tofu should use.
+Optionally, this could be moved to a `providers.tf` file.

 #### Terraform Block
 The Terraform block defines which provider should be used and the required version.
 ```hcl